 Henry had six children and two of those went to Fulneck as did Terry’s father, Alan.
 He therefore descended from a family who were firmly established in the Moravian Tradition.

-Article written by Robin Hutton using Moravian archives, the National Railway Museum at York and memories, from Terry Miller’s son John.
+Article written by Robin Hutton using Fulneck archives, the National Railway Museum at York, and memories from Terry Miller’s son, John.